pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.8

+December X, 2012

+- Show number of machines on the mini-map on the location details screen
+- Don't show "machines in this area" option when adding a machine to a location.

 ### 5.3.7

 November 16, 2023